kairos-io/kairos/docs/content/en/docs/Examples/core.md

 ---
-title: "Using core images"
+title: "Using Kairos Core Images as an Installer"
-linkTitle: "Using core images"
+linkTitle: "Using Kairos Core Images as an Installer"
 weight: 4
 description: >
-    This section provides examples on how to use Kairos core images
+    Core images serve as the foundation for creating downstream images or as an installer for deploying other images during the installation process.
+In this guide, we'll take a closer look at using Kairos core images as an installer to deploy other container images.
 ---

+Kairos is a powerful, open-source meta-distribution that allows you to easily deploy and manage nodes on your Immutable infrastructure.

-Welcome to the Kairos core image documentation!
-Our core images are released as part of the [kairos-io/kairos](https://github.com/kairos-io/kairos) repository and can be found in the releases section.
-These images don't include k3s, but can be used either as a base for customizing and creating downstream images or as an installer to pull and deploy other images during installation.
-In this guide, we'll be focusing on using the core images as an installer to deploy other images.
-If you're interested in using the core images as a base for customization, check out our [customizing](/docs/advanced/customizing) documentation.
+One key feature of Kairos is the use of its core images, which are released as part of the [kairos-io/kairos](https://github.com/kairos-io/kairos) repository and can be found in the releases section.
+These core images serve as the foundation for creating [downstream images](/docs/advanced/customizing) or as an installer for deploying other images during the installation process.
+In this guide, we'll take a closer look at using Kairos core images as an installer to deploy other container images.

-## Installation
+## Getting started

-To get started with installing a Kairos core image, you'll want to use the artifacts from the [Kairos core](https://github.com/kairos-io/kairos/releases) repository, which don't contain any Kubernetes engine.
-The only configuration you'll need to apply is to specify the container image you want to deploy in the install.image field of your cloud config file.
-You can find a list of available images in [our support matrix](/docs/reference/image_matrix).
-For example, to use an image from the [provider-kairos](https://github.com/kairos-io/provider-kairos) repository, your cloud config might look like this:
+To begin using Kairos core images as an installer, you'll need to start by using the artifacts from the [Kairos core](https://github.com/kairos-io/kairos/releases) repository.
+These images do not include the Kubernetes engine, so you'll need to configure the container image you want to deploy in the `install.image` field of your cloud config file.
+A list of available images can be found in [our support matrix](/docs/reference/image_matrix).

+For example, let's say you want to use an image from the provider-kairos repository.
+Your cloud config file might look something like this:

 ```yaml
 #cloud-config